kestra-io/docs/docs/administrator-guide/configuration/kafka/README.md

 **Kafka is an Enterprise Edition functionality.**

 ## `kestra.kafka.client.properties`
-The most important thing is to configure the way Kestra connects to the Kafka cluster.
+The most important thing is configuring how Kestra connects to the Kafka cluster.

 Here is a minimal configuration example: